crablab/dissertation/reports/plan/project_plan.md

 # Introduction

-The signed registers as in Figure 1  consist of a dossier of pages circulated throughout the class during a lecture.
-These pages are printed in advance by the departmental office based on the course registration list subsequent timetables.
-The two columns are reserved for the printed student name and their signature which is added during the lecture as proof of their attendance.
+The signed registers, as in Figure 1, consist of a dossier of pages circulated throughout the class during a lecture.
+These pages are printed in advance by the departmental office based on the course registration list and subsequent timetables.
+The four columns are reserved for the printed student ID number, printed student name and their signature which is added during the lecture as proof of their attendance.
 The registers are collected by the lecturer at the end of a session, certified and returned to the office where they are analysed.

 ![A redacted sign in sheet for a lecture](assets/figure1.jpg)

 Several complications have arisen with this system.
 Some lectures are big enough that at least two registers are required for them to circulate throughout the session and avoid a rush to sign at the end of a lecture - this of course creates added complication as to where the register needs to be passed next.
-It then also requires at least double the effort in correlating and combining the signatures by the administrative staff and there is no guarantee that both sections will remain together!
+It then also requires at least double the effort in correlating and combining the signatures by the administrative staff and there is no guarantee that both sections will remain together in transit!

-Of course, there are rather more obvious issues such as the environmental impact of reams of paper each day and forging of signatures.
+Of course, there are rather more obvious issues such as the environmental impact of reams of paper each day and forging of signatures; the latter is explicitly mentioned in the departmental handbook "You must not sign the attendance register for anyone else, or allow someone else to sign the register on your behalf...These behaviours are fraudulent and will result in disciplinary action being taken." [@royal_holloway_department_of_computer_science_department_2018].

 For the 2018 intake of first year undergraduates it was decided that due to the class size, paper registers were infeasible.
 The clicker systems was proposed and developed.
 This uses a Turning Technologies "Response Card" (Figure 2) typically used to respond to interactive questionnaires as part of a slideshow.
 The device communicates with a base station connected to a computer via USB (Universal Serial Bus) when a key option is pressed (eg. "1/A") and transmits the unique ID of the device and the key press.
 The message is acknowledged by the base station and the user is given visual affirmation on the device that their response was counted.
 The results are then stored in a semi-proprietary format attached to the slideshow which is decoded, processed and analysed by the department using a collection of scripts, Excel spreadsheets and custom software.